jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.3.2-b3**
+- Fixed a bug where ADT systems won't load due to "triggered" zone not being available.
+The triggered zone feature (1.3.0) has been removed from ADT implementations as a work-around

 **Version 1.3.1**
-- Fixed a bug where a load error ocurred if you didn't have any "triggers" (Bumped API dependency as this was fixed in the API)
+- Fixed a bug where stay profile buttons wouldn't load if you didn't have any "automations" (Bumped API dependency as this was fixed in the API)

 **Version 1.3.0**
 - Added Binary sensor which shows which zone triggered the alarm.